 We’re back in Newcastle’s Campus North for autumn #HADADi when the theme will be: Voices.
 Do join us from 5pm, 3rd October where there’ll be great craic with something cold and delicious on offer.

 We offer a #HADADi Bursary every three months thanks to the support of Newcastle University Institute for Creative Arts Practice (NICAP).
 The next theme is "Voices".
 We have chosen this theme because Helix Arts is passionate about encouraging and enabling diverse communities to explore and find their cultural voice working with high quality artists.
 For more information and details of how to apply download the Brief.

 #HADADi is primarily a warm and friendly social setting where you can share and discuss digital arts ideas which may or may not be on the theme of the night!

-We are delighted that Newcastle Institute for Creative Practice is now supporting #HADADi.
+We are delighted that Newcastle Institute for Creative Practice supports #HADADi.